red6/dmn-check/README.md

                 </executions>
             </plugin>

-Using this configuration the plugin will search all folders of the current project for files with the extension `.dmn` and apply all available validators.
+Using this configuration, the plugin will search all folders of the current project for files with the extension `.dmn` and apply all available validators.
 It is possible to provide a set of search paths instead, as well as to ignore certain files and specify the validators that should be executed.
 The following example shows how you can make use of these options by restricting the search path to the folders `src/` and `model/`, as well as ignoring file `test.dmn`.
 The configuration further specifies that only the [`ShadowedRuleValidator`](#shadowed-rules) should be executed.
-To specify validators you have to use the fully-qualified name.
+To specify validators, you have to use the fully-qualified name.

                 <configuration>
                     <searchPaths>